LLNL/lbann/docs/layers/transform_layers.rst

 Gaussian
 ----------------------------------------

-A random tensor with Gaussian/normal distribution.
+The :python:`Gaussian` layer is a random tensor with Gaussian/normal distribution.

 Arguments: